CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Effects*: Overloads a robot or cyborg, completely short-circuiting it and destroying it, and releasing a cloud of sparks within 1 square of the target plus 0.4 squares per power level.
 Yrax constructs do not function based on electricity and are immune to this power.<br />
 *Prerequisites*: Re-energize 8 *or* Electrocutioner 8 *or* Voltaic Strikes 13, Spark Sight 8<br />

-## Galvanic Aura
+## Robotic Interface
 *Difficulty*: 8<br />
+*Target*: One nearby robot or cyborg within 10 squares<br />
+*Duration*: Indefinite<br />
+*Stamina Cost*: 8000, minus 125 per level to a minimum of 5000<br />
+*Channeling Time*: 75 moves, minus 2.5 moves per level to a minimum of 30<br />
+*Effects*: Attempt to take control of a robot within range, reprogramming it to serve as an ally.
+The psion may also channel this power to command the robots under their control.
+Success is dependent on Computer skill.<br />
+*Prerequisites*: Spark Sight 12, Hacking Interface 8, Short Circuit 8<br />

+## Galvanic Aura (C)
+*Difficulty*: 8<br />
 *Target*: Self<br />
 *Duration*: 60 seconds to 4 minutes 10 seconds, plus 15 seconds to 25 seconds per power level<br />
 *Stamina Cost*: 9000, minus 200 per level to a minimum of 4500<br />
 *Channeling Time*: 150 moves, minus 8.5 moves per level to a minimum of 55<br />
-*Effects*: Supercharges the air around the psion, releasing blasts of 12 fields of intensity 10 lightning every few seconds.
-It also provides electric armor equal to the power level and makes the psion and their gear immune to EMP blasts.<br />
+*Effects*: Supercharges the air around the psion, releasing blasts of 12 fields of intensity 10 lightning every few seconds, as well as blasting a nearby non-NPC target repeatedly with lightning.
+It makes the psion immune to electrical damage and makes them and their gear immune to EMP blasts.<br />
 *Prerequisites*: Electrical Discharge 12, Electron Overflow 15 *or* Re-energize 6<br />

 ## Ion Blast